Simply delicious !

 Using a slotted spoon, remove them from the liquid and place them on a baking dish.

 For the sauce, use a small saucepan and melt the butter.
 Once melted, add the flour and using a whisk, mix thoroughly and cook the “roux” for 2 minutes.
-Add the hot chicken broth to the roux and using your whisk, continuously the sauce.
+Add the hot chicken broth to the roux and using your whisk, continuously mix the sauce.
 After two minutes, it will start to thicken.
 Continue cooking until the sauce covers the back of your spoon.
 Add half the cheese and continue mixing.

 Pour the sauce over the dumplings/quenelles and spread the remaining cheese.